AskarSariev/AskarSariev/README.md

 ## I'm a beginer Java backend developer
 - 💪 I've been learning Java 2,5 years or 2500 hours.
 - ✌️  I've learned such tools as Java, Spring (Core, Web, REST, Data, Security), Hibernate, PostgreSQL.
-- 👌  Now I write pet-projects and ready for real work.
+- 👌  Now I write pet-projects and I'm ready for real work.
 - 🧠 In addition, I plan to learn such tools as JUnit, Mockito, Spring Test, Swagger, Docker, Kubernetes, Kafka, CI/CD and many other things.
 I like writting code.